Harlock024/Harlock024/README.md

 🚀 Software Engineering Student | Web & API Developer | Linux Enthusiast
 ------------------------------------------------------------------------

-Sí, está bien, pero podrías pulir un poco el tono para que suene más profesional y fluido.
-Aquí tienes una versión mejorada: 🚀 Software Engineering Student | Web & API Developer | Linux Enthusiast I’m a software engineering student with a passion for learning new technologies and applying them in real-world projects.
+I’m a software engineering student with a passion for learning new technologies and applying them in real-world projects.
 I started with HTML & CSS in high school, but I quickly became fascinated by the logical aspects of web development and API design.
 I also have a deep interest in operating systems, especially Linux (I use Arch, btw ).
 Always exploring, always learning.

 *   🌍  I'm based in Mexicco
 *   ✉️  You can contact me at [hadith024@gmail.com](mailto:hadith024@gmail.com)